Effective Date: 7/31/2024 (see Revision Log for what changed on this date; use Questions & Feedback form to interact with University Controller staff)

 Moving Expense Reimbursement

-Moving expense reimbursement (includes house hunting expenses) Yes Employee Services (ES) Procedures Guide, section on Moving (Relocation)
+Moving expense reimbursement (including house hunting expenses) Yes Employee Services (ES) Procedures Guide, section on Moving (Relocation)

 Parking